bruxy70/Garbage-Collection/README.md

 | `1` | Collection is tomorrow
 | `2` | Collection is later

-If the `verbose_state` parameter is set, it will show date and remaining days, for example "Today" or "Tomorrow" or "on 10-Sep-2019, in 2 days" (configurable)
+If the `verbose_state` parameter is set, it will show the date, and the remaining days.
+For example: "Today" or "Tomorrow" or "on 10-Sep-2019, in 2 days" (configurable)

 ### Attributes
 | Attribute | Description
 |:----------|------------
 | `next_date` | The date of next collection
 | `days` | Days till the next collection
-| `last_collection` | Date and time of the last collection
+| `last_collection` | The date and time of the last collection

 ## Services